ikt32/scripts-updates/faq.md

 ## Remarks

-If you have anything to add to this FAQ, please feel free to reach out via Discord.
+If you have anything to add to this FAQ, [please feel free to reach out](contact){:target="_blank"}.
 This FAQ is continously updated as new questions come in.